May 17th, 2022

 Industry Growth In Colorado

-There are a number of industries in Colorado that are not only growing, but truly defining the state’s economy.
+There are a number of industries in Colorado that are not only rapidly growing, but truly leading the state employment.

-Other industries that are particularly representative of Colorado, like cannabis and craft beer, are flourishing.
+Other Colorado industries that are particularly representative of the local economy, like cannabis and craft beer, are flourishing.
 Colorado was the first to legalize cannabis — an industry that earned nearly $10 billion in sales last year — and is considered one of the top craft beer cities in the U.S. These industries draw passionate purveyors, workers, and consumers from around the state — and across the country.

-But it’s the recent growth in industries like warehousing, healthcare, and food production that will lead to the biggest job gains in Colorado.
+But it’s the recent growth in industries like retail, healthcare and social assistance, and food services that will lead to the biggest job gains in Colorado.
+Approximately, 11% of the state’s workforce is in the healthcare sector.
 According to the CDLE, this is a trend that started back in 2020 and is projected to continue through 2030.

 The Tech Startup Reality

-Within the tech industry, the tech startup community in Colorado is booming.
+Within Colorado’s job market, the tech startup community is booming.
 Close to $7 billion in private investment was given to Colorado’s fastest-growing startups in 2021 — a year that also saw 1,100 new tech businesses in Colorado.

 One of the biggest attractions for starting a tech business here, outside of the high quality of life, is that the cost of doing business in Colorado — including the cost of labor, office rents, and taxes — is still comparatively lower than in California or New York.
 But those costs are on the rise and could eventually change the picture for startup founders interested in moving here.